Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Major risk when combined with alcohol, benzodiazepines, pregabalin, or other sedatives

 Urine and saliva tests can detect certain opioids depending on the chosen reference: MOP/OPI for opiates like morphine or codeine, MTD for methadone, BUP for buprenorphine.
-Warning: tramadol, fentanyl or oxycodone may require specific panels and should not be confused with a automatic detection by a simple standard opiate test.
+Warning: tramadol, fentanyl or oxycodone may require specific panels and should not be equated with a automatic detection by a simple standard opiate test.

 MOP / OPI MTD BUP Specific panel possible